historic-trails/website/docs/sites/council-grove-downtown-historic-district.md

 {% include figure.html
   class="img-left"
   width="33%"
-  caption="The Kaw Indian Mission as you can see it today, which was originally a school for Kaw Indians. [source](https://www.kshs.org/p/american-indian-homes-in-kansas-kaw-mission/11863)" image-url="kaw-indian-mission-today.jpg"
+  caption="The Kaw Indian Mission, which was originally a school for Kaw Indians. [source](https://www.kshs.org/p/american-indian-homes-in-kansas-kaw-mission/11863)" image-url="kaw-indian-mission-today.jpg"
 %}
 After World War II, the Kansas State Legislature approved money to buy the [Kaw Indian Mission](https://www.kshs.org/index.php?url=kaw_mission) to create a museum as part of an effort to increase tourism.[^NRHP8531] Nature, however, had other plans.
 While Council Grove had experienced many floods before, the 1951 flood was unlike any other.
 With the Neosho Rover flowing at 121,000 cubic feet/second, many buildings downtown were damaged.[^Juracek4] The Kaw Indian Mission was damanged badly enough to delay its opening for another year.[^NRHP8532] This new museum, in addition to a new reservoir, began bringing several thousand people a year to Council Grove.[^NRHP8533]